aws-samples/aws-privateca-certificate-deployment-automator/README.md

 After deployment, add the hosts that require certificate management into the DynamoDB table manually.

 ## Usage
 The CertCheck Lambda function created by the CloudFormation template will run daily to ensure the certificates for the hosts are kept up-to-date.
-If necessary, you can use the pre-created test event to run the Lambda function on-demand.
+If necessary, you can use the AWS cli to run the Lambda function on-demand.
 `aws lambda invoke --function-name CertCheck-Trigger --payload '{ "key": "value" }' --cli-binary-format raw-in-base64-out response.json`

 ## Validation